In this Azure article, we will discuss a step-by-step tutorial to send and read messages using Azure Functions from Service Bus Queues.

 Assuming you are ready with all the Prerequisites needed here, Let’s start with the actual functionality.

-Creating an Azure Service Bus Queue in Azure Portal
+Creating an Azure Service Bus Queue in the Azure Portal

 Follow the below two links to create the Azure service bus namespace and queue in the Azure Portal.